-If you love Asian food like I do, but shy away from making it because you think it’s difficult and time-consuming to prepare, give this delicious slow cooker recipe a try.
+If you love Asian food like I do, but shy away from making it because you think it’s difficult and time-consuming to prepare, give this delicious Slow Cooker Asian Pork with Snow Peas recipe a try.
 It’s very simple and comes together really quickly once the pork has cooked low and slow for about 4-7 hours, depending on if you use the low or high setting on your cooker.
 You can get the pork started in the morning and when dinner time comes around, you just quickly cook the soba noodles, heat everything together in a skillet and in 15-20 minutes, it’s ready to go.

-I’m becoming obsessed all over again with the Instant Pot I’m still amazed how efficient this pressure cooker can be and how it can turn out great tasting dishes in a matter of minutes (not including the time it takes to get to pressure) with minimal prep…and clean-up is so easy.
+I’m becoming obsessed all over again with the Instant Pot and this honey sesame chicken is as good as it gets.
+I’m still amazed how efficient this pressure cooker can be and how it can turn out great tasting dishes in a matter of minutes (not including the time it takes to get to pressure) with minimal prep…and clean-up is so easy.

 The prep time on the Honey Sesame Chicken was about ten minutes and the actual cooking time was only 3-5 minutes.
-All-in-all, from start to finish, this was on the table in 30 minutes…and it was as good as any take-out chicken I’ve ever had…just click the Read More below for the printable recipe.
+All-in-all, from start to finish, this was on the table in 30 minutes.
+It was as good as any take-out chicken I’ve ever had…just click the Read More below for the printable recipe.

 This amazing recipe from SeriousEats, a fantastic one-skillet dish, is reprinted exactly because there was absolutely no need to change anything…it’s perfect as-is.
 If it’s not an original recipe I’m writing about, and I get it from someone else, I’ll give them credit and then I’ll usually tweak it, make some changes or substitutions to try and improve it, but I can’t imagine anything that would make this any better than it is.